‘Jersey Shore’ Fans Stunned After Alleged Hookup Between Roommates

-Season two of MTV’s Jersey Shore Family Vacation has teased a possible hookup between two of the most unlikely castmates to make a love connection on the series.
+Season 2 of MTV’s Jersey Shore Family Vacation has teased a possible hookup between two of the most unlikely castmates to make a love connection on the series.

 Staten Island, New York natives Vinny Guadagnino and Angelina Pivarnick allegedly took their relationship to the next level, if the show’s trailer is showing the truth of what allegedly happened between the pair, as reported by Elite Daily.